ylvao/HEL-8048/README.md

 This project is the exam work for the course HEL-8048 (Advanced data analysis and visualization using programming) during the spring of 2025.

 The project mainly looks at how the weight of different Pokémon has changes through the generations, and exploring the hypothesis that Pokémon follow the same trend as humans; getting thicker over the past decades.
+The [dataset](https://www.kaggle.com/datasets/rounakbanik/pokemon?resource=download) used is distributed by Rounakbanik on kaggle under the CC0 license.

 ## File overview